Nu-SCPTheme/scipnet/src/deeds/README.md

 Gets a user's info by its ID.

 **Parameters:**
-* `extended: boolean` - Whether or not the user info should include fields that are nullable.
+* `extended: boolean` - Whether or not the user info should include fields that are not required to display the user module.
 * `userid: number` - MUST be the ID of the user in the database

 **Results:**